-Grand Strand man raising funds help high school sweetheart battling rare cancer
+Grand Strand man raising funds to help high school sweetheart battling rare cancer

 HORRY COUNTY, S.C.
 (WMBF) – A Grand Strand man is on a mission to help his high school sweetheart who is battling a rare cancer for the second time.